Reviews

 Before I tell you what this film did do, I’m going to tell you what it didn’t do: It didn’t blame anybody but the Romans for crucifixion.
 None of this silly blaming “The Jews” for anything nonsense.
 It didn’t make Jesus Christ white.
 In fact, the film -through a fairly subversive tongue-in-cheek role by Benedict Cumberbatch– explored why Jesus Christ is often mistaken for white.
 In fact, none of the apostles are white.
 Good.
 Why should they be?
 And it didn’t play the sermon game where a day at church is poorly disguised as a trip to the movies.
 I found all of this refreshing.

 I would describe today’s film as New Testament fan fiction.
-The story is a about Clarence (LaKeith Stanfield), an ordinary if charismatic non-believer hanging in Jerusalem in 33 A.D.
+The story is about Clarence (LaKeith Stanfield), an ordinary if charismatic non-believer hanging out in Jerusalem in 33 A.D.
 Clarence is the identical younger twin of Thomas, a disciple of Jesus.
 Despite physical appearances, Thomas and Clarence couldn’t be more different.
 Thomas is a devout believer.
 Clarence is both grifter and drifter.
 Clarence and his buddy Elijah (RJ Cuyler) lose a chariot race (because of those damn gypsies!) at the start of the film getting the two in deeper debt to Jedediah the Terrible.

 So five minutes in and likeable slacker Clarence has thirty days to live unless he can come up with a sackle of shekels.
 Being a grifter, Clarence notices what a racket Jesus makes in the messiah biz … so first he tries to opt in as apostle #13.
 To that, he’s met with the Father Guido Sarducci fate of lack of miracles.
 Thomas prompts Clarence to go free the gladiator slaves.
 I will not give away the surprises to be found in this subplot.